-Traditional waterfall method works only if everything is well planned while developing a software application but that is hardly the case most of the time.
-When clients approach us, they have ideas only, which are not even validated at that time.
-So the scope of development is not final and also scope of investment is very much limited.
+The traditional waterfall method works only if everything is well planned while developing a software application, but that is hardly the case most of the time.
+When clients approach us, they have only ideas, which are not even validated at that time.
+As a result, the scope of development is not final, and the scope of investment is extremely limited.

-In traditional method, scope of development is created through the initial discussions but at the time of these discussions, none of them- the developer or the client have a concrete idea about the final shape.
-So the product developed through the scope defined in such a way, through initial discussions and without involving the customer in the development process, unable to produce the desired result.
+In the traditional method, the scope of development is created through the initial discussions, but at the time of these discussions, none of them-the developer or the client-have a concrete idea about the final shape.
+So the product developed through the scope defined in such a way, through initial discussions and without involving the customer in the development process, was unable to produce the desired result.

 Scrum-Process_banner